marcinjahn/technology-notebook/src/docs/technologies/kubernetes/scaling.md

 It's not very convenient to manage pods individually.
 We need ways to deploy pods in multiple replicas, which is a base for high availability of the service.
+Additionally, we need a way to keep pods running in case some node fails.

 ::: tip Ownership
 Pods managed by ReplicaSet/Deployment have a special "ownerReference" section in their "metadata".
 A pod can have multiple owners.

-Pods are auto-deleted when the owners are deleted.
+Pods are auto-deleted when the owners are deleted (unless the `--cascade=orphan` parameter is applied while removing the owner).

+If a pod is taken out of the ReplicaSet (like [this](#replacing-a-pod)) the "ownerReference" metadata is deleted from it automatically.
 :::

 ## ReplicaSet